Keuper

+Major lithostratigraphic units of northwest Europe with the ICS's geologic timescale of the Triassic.

 Exposure

 The Upper Triassic is well exposed in Swabia, Franconia, Alsace and Lorraine and Luxembourg; it extends from Basel on the east side of the Rhine into Hanover, and through England into Scotland and north-east Ireland; it appears flanking the central plateau of France and in the Pyrenees and Sardinia.
 The Keuper sequence is linked by name to the Keuper Uplands area of southern Germany.

 In south Sweden, the lower portion contains coal-bearing strata, as in the Himalayas, Japan, Tibet, Burma, eastern Siberia and in Spitsbergen.
 The upper portion of the Karoo Supergroup of South Africa and part of the Otapiri stage of New Zealand are probably of Rhaetian age.

 Germany

 In Germany and adjacent parts of western and central Europe, the Keuper unit is divided into three groups: